Malsententia/BTbouncer/README.md

 ##Installing

 * Linux users: `git clone` this repo, make sure you have nodejs installed, along with npm, then run `npm install` in wherever you put this.
-I guess you download the zip below too.
+I guess you could download the zip below instead, if you don't have git.
 * Windows users: Download and extract [BTbouncer.zip](https://q-z.xyz/BTbouncer.zip), open that folder, then double click bt-bouncer.bat (this will take care of some prep stuff, as well as start the bouncer)

 ##Configuring